 If you’re thinking about taking out a private student loan for college, chances are you’ll need a cosigner to get one.
-Very few students meet the qualifications for securing a loan on their own, so getting your student loans with cosigner may be a necesity.
-In fact, "more than 90 percent of private student loans for undergraduate students...require a creditworthy cosigner" according to Mark Kantrowitz of Cappex.com.
+Very few students meet the qualifications for securing a loan on their own, so getting your student loans with cosigner may be a necessity.
+In fact, “more than 90 percent of private student loans for undergraduate students…require a creditworthy cosigner” according to Mark Kantrowitz of Cappex.com.
 There are several student loan cosigner requirements to look into.

 A good student loan cosigner cannot only help you secure a student loan, but also obtain a more favorable interest rate.
 It’s important, however, to understand the risks a cosigner assumes when he or she agrees to help you obtain a loan.
 He or she will be equally responsible for paying off the debt, even if you don’t finish college.

 Should you fail to make payments, your cosigner will be required to not only cover the past due amount, but also any interest fees and other charges that have been assessed.
 You should only turn to private students loans with a cosigner once you have exhausted all other possible funding sources, such as federal student loans and scholarships.
-If you do need to pursue a private student loan, you should know who can cosign a student loan and also be aware of a few things to consider before asking someone to set up as your cosigner.
+If you do need to pursue a private student loan, you should know who can cosign a student loan and also be aware of the student loan cosigner requirements before asking someone to set up as your cosigner.